-We explore some of these issues below, as well as explaining why equipment leasing options may be the best way to source the necessary equipment for your business.
+We explore some of these issues below, as well as explaining why asset financing options may be the best way to source the necessary equipment for your business.

 Unfortunately, all tools have a shelf life.
 And although trying to make the most of a tool or piece of equipment for as long as possible may seem efficient at first glance, it can actually be counterproductive.
 Slow computers, non-responsive tools and temperamental vehicles not only present a potential safety hazard, but they slow down productivity.